haallen/CarND-Traffic-Sign-Classifier-P2/writeup_template.md

 ####5.
 Describe the approach taken for finding a solution.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

-The code for calculating the accuracy of the model is located in the ninth cell of the Ipython notebook.
+The code for calculating the accuracy of the model is also located in the 'Train, Validate and Test the Model' cells of Step 2 of the notebook.

 My final model results were:
-* training set accuracy of ?
+* training set accuracy of 0.997
-* validation set accuracy of ?
+* validation set accuracy of 0.954
-* test set accuracy of ?
+* test set accuracy of 0.934

-If an iterative approach was chosen:
-* What was the first architecture that was tried and why was it chosen?
-* What were some problems with the initial architecture?
-* How was the architecture adjusted and why was it adjusted?
-Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
-One common justification for adjusting an architecture would be due to over fitting or under fitting.
-A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
-* Which parameters were tuned?
-How were they adjusted and why?
-* What are some of the important design choices and why were they chosen?
-For example, why might a convolution layer work well with this problem?
-How might a dropout layer help with creating a successful model?

-If a well known architecture was chosen:
-* What architecture was chosen?
-* Why did you believe it would be relevant to the traffic sign application?
-* How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
+I arrived at this through an iterative approach.

+I trained the provided Lenet-5 architecture without any adjustments other than increasing the number epochs and found that it performed decently well against the training data, but not the validation data.
+This led me to believe that it was overfitting to the training data.
+I added in dropout layers and tried different values for the keep_prob.
+Overall, dropout increased the validation accuracty  but there didn't seem to be a signficant advantage of having many dropout layers or varying the keep_prob much.
+Based on the class videos, I felt like I should stay with the provided Lenet-5 architecture and try to optimize for the data.

+I then tried to optimize the learning rate.
+It was initially too large, the loss would decrease but then more or less plateau.
+I tried different values of the learning rate and my selected rate seemed to be a good balance between the results and the amount of training time.

+I also modified my architecture and preprocessing step to try to train on the original color images as well as the images converted to YUV.
+Perhaps I had an error in my approach, but I found that the model and preprocessing for the greyscale images outperformed the other approaches and was much more simple.

 ###Test a Model on New Images